hailelagi/tiny_assert/README.md

 # TinyAssert

-rust style unit tests in elixir
+inline unit tests in elixir, adapted from the examples in [metaprogramming elixir](https://pragprog.com/titles/cmelixir/metaprogramming-elixir/)

 ## Installation